lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.

-* W: W is a 1-bit field that is used in Window mode.
+* W: W is a 1-bit field.
 Its purpose is avoiding possible ambiguity for the receiver that might arise under certain conditions.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 1.

 * MIC:  MIC stands for Message Integrity Check.
 This field has a size of M